-Certain types of workers and jobs are not covered by workers' compensation.
-The main categories of workers that are not covered by traditional workers' compensation are: business owners, volunteers, independent contractors, federal employees, railroad employees, and longshoremen.
+Certain types of workers and jobs aren't covered by workers' compensation laws.
+The main categories of workers that are not covered by traditional workers' compensation are business owners, volunteers, independent contractors, federal employees, railroad employees, and longshoremen.

 In most states, business owners, sole proprietors, and partners of businesses are not covered by their company's workers' compensation insurance.
 In other states, such as Washington, business owners, sole proprietors, and partners may elect to be covered employees for purposes of workers' compensation, if they pay the workers' comp insurance premiums.

 Volunteers are not considered employees under state and federal law.
 That means they don't have to be covered by workers' compensation insurance when they are doing charitable work for a nonprofit organization, as long as they are unpaid (but they can receive food, transportation, or lodging).
 However, some organizations do purchase workers' comp insurance for their volunteers.

 There are some exceptions to this general rule.
 For instance, volunteer firefighters and police officers are covered by workers' compensation, as are any volunteers who are requested by a firefighter or police officer to assist in an emergency.